-NOTE: On GHS equipped models, the blower, Powerfil® motor, and Grass-Pak® full signal switch are activated by engaging the blade clutch.
+NOTE: The GHS blower, Powerfil® motor, and Grass-Pak® full signal switch are activated by engaging the blade clutch.
 Refer to Using the GHS Catcher on page 43 for a complete description of GHS operation.

 Front Body Latch Release

 The front portion of the tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
 To raise the body, move the latch release backward.